Downholme: Geography and governance

 The village lies on the A6108 road between Leyburn and Richmond on a section called Walburn Head.
 The nearest settlements of Marske, Hudswell, Stainton and Marrick all lie within 2.5 mi of the village.
 Church Gill, which has a small waterfall, runs north through the village to join the nearby River Swale, whilst other small waterways to the east of the village drain away to Risedale Beck.
 The village gives its name to the Moor between it and nearby Hudswell Moor.
 The high point is Seat How at 312 m to the south-east of the village.
 There are visible signs of old quarries and coal and lead mining shafts on the hillsides surrounding the village.
 There is also evidence of a Bronze Age univallate hill fort on How Hill to the immediate west of the village.
 The geology of the area is made of Yoredale rock, Limestone, Shale and Millstone Grit covered by Clay.

-The village lies within the Richmond (Yorks) UK Parliament constituency.
-It also lies within the Upper Dales electoral division of the North Yorkshire County Council and the Swaledale ward of Richmondshire District Council.
+The village lies within the Richmond and Northallerton UK Parliament constituency.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 In 2012, the neighbouring Hudswell Parish Council put forward a proposal to merge the two parishes.